 Without each of these people helping bring solar to more homeowners, businesses, and utility companies, there would be no way for us to achieve the goals set by the nation, or state and city government for renewable energy capacity.
 We need the employment numbers to keep growing so we can reach the goals set for our future.

 Kern County, California saw the first 100+ megawatt solar project in the United States in 2012, The Catalina Solar Project4.
 California is the top state in the country for solar capacity, and it’s no coincidence this 143 MW project was in the same state.

 Large-scale projects like this one inspired more large-scale installations across the United States, and at the end of 2021, the country had over 120,000 megawatts installed throughout the states.

 5. 100% Energy Efficiency

 Several cities and states have set goals to become more energy efficient through residential, commercial, municipal, and utility power switching to renewable resources.
+Solar panel installation in Fayetteville, Atlanta, and many more cities is helping to meet these goals.
 Many of these goals are for a quarter or half of the energy to be sourced from renewable sources by 2030 or 2050, but in September of 2014, Burlington, Vermont became the first city in the nation to be fully powered by renewable energy5.
 Atlanta, Georgia and Georgetown, Texas have joined Burlington, and more are on their way to being run completely on clean energy6.